FrobozzElectric/decant/README.md

 # What is decant?
 `decant` is a script for configuring your wine apps so they always run with the right `WINEPREFIX`, environment variables and .EXEs.
-Instead of remembering long incantations to launch a certain game, just configure it once with some YAML and run `decant configured-app-name`.
+Instead of remembering long incantations to launch a certain game, you just have to configure it once with some YAML and run `decant configured-app-name`.

 # Installation
 ```